HazmatPants/GIchat-server/README.md

 # Usage

-- Connect to the server using the [GI.*chat* client](https://github.com/HazmatPants/GI.chat-client-2.0)
+- Connect to the server using the [GIchat client](https://github.com/HazmatPants/GI.chat-client-2.0)
 - Default WebSocket URL: ws://localhost:8765
-- You can also connect to the official GI.*chat* server at `grigga-industries.ydns.eu`, port `8765`.
+- You can also connect to the official GIchat server at `grigga-industries.ydns.eu`, port `8765`.

 # Configuration